AishaIdowu/AishaIdowu/README.md

 ### Hi there 👋, I am Aisha Idowu
-- I am a Software Engineer specializing in JavaScript technologies and AWS.
+- I am a Cybersecurity Engineer specializing in Python technologies and AWS.
 Professional experience with the technologies listed in the stats below.
-- I am passionate about sharing knowledge, documentation, web engineering and others.
+- I am passionate about sharing knowledge, documentation, and others.

 **Here is a quick summary about me**:

 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 🌱 I’m currently learning JavaScript,TypeScript, Reactjs, and Python.
+- 🌱 I’m currently building projects with Python.
-- 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
+- 😊 I’m looking for help with open source projects, hackathons, internships, and mid-level opportunities.
-- 💼 Job interests: Software Engineer, Front Engineer, (Intern or Junior level).
+- 💼 Job interests: Cybersecurity Engineer
 - 📫 You can contact me by emailing idowumofolorunsho@gmail.com.

 <!-- GitHub Stats -->